-Some of the UK’s biggest charitable organisations have come under fire for targeting the vulnerable and elderly with their fundraising appeals – and using telephone pressure tactics to get them to hand over money.
+A few years back, some of the biggest charitable organisations in the UK came under fire for targeting the vulnerable and elderly with their fundraising appeals – and using telephone pressure tactics to get them to hand over money.

-In certain cases, individuals have been phoned despite having opted out of receiving calls by signing up to a “no-call” list.
+In certain cases, individuals were phoned despite having opted out of receiving calls by signing up to the ‘no-call’ list.

-The problem is, in recent weeks, a host of charities have been criticised for exploiting loopholes in this service meaning people lose the protection offered by this system.
+The problem arose when a host of charities exploited loopholes in this service, meaning people lost the protection offered by this system.

 Report organisations that abuse the TPS

 By law, firms should not make unsolicited sales and marketing calls to people registered with the TPS.

 Charities must follow the same rules on marketing by calls or texts as any other company.

 If you feel that a charity is flouting the rules – and that you are still receiving unwanted calls despite having registered with the TPS – you can make a complaint to the TPS.

 The TPS cannot penalise the company responsible for repeatedly cold-calling you, but it can send complaints to the ICO which has the power to take action.

 Organisations which are found to have broken the rules can face fines.